MoonZoon/MoonZoon/README.md

         However steep learning curve isn't bad:
         - It means that Rust doesn't hide real complexity behind too simple models.
         - It's almost impossible for complete beginners to publish incomplete/buggy libraries.

+        _

         Rust is designed so well that I feel nervous while I'm writing in other languages - I have to do compiler's work again in my head and think about weird things like typos in code, `null`s, `undefined`s, memory leaks, accidental mutations, how to write fast code without mutability, etc. It generates significant cognitive load so I can't focus so much on business logic and other important stuff.

-        I don't believe that you should use the most suitable language for specific domain or problem at all costs.
-I think consistency among your / company projects and simplicity should have the highest priority.
+        I don't believe that you should use the most suitable language for a specific domain or problem at all costs.
+I think consistency among your / company projects, productivity and simplicity should have the highest priority.
 And Rust is a very universal language so I think it's a good choice for almost all cases.

         There are also things that should be improved (and are improving):
         1. Compilation is still slow, but it's not so frustrating now.